Luis Robert Player Props: White Sox vs. Phillies

 Luis Robert At The Plate

-- Robert has 18 hits to go with a slugging percentage of .569, both of which are tops among Chicago hitters this season.
+- Robert leads Chicago in slugging percentage (.542) and total hits (19) this season.

-- Among the qualified hitters in MLB action, he ranks 72nd in batting average, 143rd in on-base percentage, and 28th in slugging.
+- Among qualified hitters in MLB action, he ranks 88th in batting average, 152nd in on-base percentage, and 32nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.